mountaineerbr/shellChatGPT/README.md

 **Chat mode** provides a conversational experience, prompting the user to confirm each step.

-For less verbose and automated execution, set `options -vv`.
+For a more automated execution, set `option -v`, and `-vv` for hands-free experience
+(detect silence, experimental), such as:

+    chatgpt.sh -cc -w -z -v

+    chatgpt.sh -cc -w -z -vv

 ### Chat Mode of Text Completions